Caution Updated:

 The Infill Fast Track Program 2.0 (pilot) pre-reviewed designs allow for a minimum of 6 to 8 units per property (primary and secondary suites combined).
-Our goal is to get to approval for the pre-reviewed designs in approximately 8 weeks.
-The discretionary development permit process still applies, which means the IFTP development permit application is still subject to standard circulation, policy review, notice posting and advertising.
+This program aims to provide approval for pre-reviewed designs in approximately 8 weeks.
+The discretionary development permit process still applies, which means the IFTP development permit application is subject to standard circulation, policy review, notice posting and advertising.
 More information on the development permit process can be found here: Development permit process

 If you determine that using an IFTP design is right for your project, the following steps can help you get ready for your IFTP development permit application.
 We have also created a more detailed Customer Guide to help you through this process.